 Paprika

-PART & COLOR: Paprika is made from a wide spectrum of peppers, from sweet bell to hot chili peppers.
+Paprika is made from a wide spectrum of peppers, from sweet bell to hot chile peppers.
 The color varies due to the cultivars and parts used as well as the drying process.
 Sweet paprika, using mainly the flesh of bell peppers, is a vibrant red or deep orange color.
-Hot paprika is a browner red due to the inclusion of chili peppers and their seeds and veins.
-Smoked paprika, dried over oak fires, exhibits a deeper, brick-red hue.
+Hot paprika is a browner red due to the inclusion of chiles and their seeds and veins.
+Smoked paprika, dried over oak wood fires, is a deeper, darker, brick-red hue.

 Because of the many pepper cultivars and preparation methods used to make paprika, the spice can take on various aromas and flavors.
 Sweet paprika’s aroma is earthy, sweet, and slightly fruity with a gentle warmth.
 Its flavor combines a light sweetness with a slow-building, mild heat.
 Hot paprika's scent is stronger, with a more pronounced spiciness that noticeably hits the nostrils.
 Not surprisingly, it also tastes bolder and hotter, with a lingering heat that varies in intensity according to the chili cultivars used and the amount of seeds and veins present.
 The most nuanced of the three, smoked paprika, has a rich, smoky flavor and aroma reminiscent of a campfire, but with undertones of sweetness and spice.